submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 green check mark on success or a red X on failure.
 A failure likely means the artifacts were not published to Quay, in which case select the failed check, inspect the logs, correct the issue and re-run the job.

+### Final Releases: Add Release Notes

+If you're creating a release meant for general consumption, not a milestone or release candidate, [release notes](../../community/releases/) must also be created.

+It's best to start working with the broader community to create release notes well before the release.
+Create a PR to start the process, and work with contributors to get everything added and reviewed.

 ### Stable Releases: Create Stable Branches

 If you're creating a stable release, you need to create a stable branch for backports in each repository.
 Milestone releases don't receive